me-no-dev/arduino-esp32fs-plugin/README.md

 # Arduino ESP32 filesystem uploader

 - Arduino plugin which packs sketch data folder into SPIFFS, LittleFS or FatFS filesystem image, and uploads the image to ESP32 flash memory.
+- Added a choice to "Erase all flash"
 - You can have only one of three filesystems on same Arduino project.

 ## Notes for SPIFFS